Fiserv/mobile-payments-android/docs/ui_components.md

     * Updates the error banner at the top of the modal with a provided message, or hides it if the provided value is null

 #### View
+> [!Note]
-**Note:** It is strongly recommended you do not use the CreditCardDetailsView if you are already making use of the CreditCardListView with canAddCards = true or if you are leveraging the CreditCardDetailsModal in any way.
+> It is recommended you do not use the CreditCardDetailsView if you are already making use of the CreditCardListView with canAddCards = true or if you are leveraging the CreditCardDetailsModal in any way.

 Credit Card Details is handled through the `CreditCardDetailsView`, a Composable containing a collection of input fields.
 It is designed to take user text input and when prompted convert it into a tokenized `CreditCard` object and, if a Customer ID value is provided and the user allows it, save the card to the provided Customer ID.